TagSoup/tagsoup.github.com/source/_posts/2012-03-06-pest-control-2-electric-boogaloo.markdown

 sudo gem install mechanize
 ```

 Mechanize is actually completely capable of performing the functionality of the Selenium script, but it has one major disadvantage.
-The Selenium script can be run against Saucelab's OnDemandService (url: www.saucelabs.com) which gives you access to most every major OS/Browser combination.
+The Selenium script can be run against Saucelab's [OnDemandService][0] which gives you access to most every major OS/Browser combination.
 That might not matter to you as a developer, but Compatibility Testing is the bread and butter of QA.
 Now onto the code:

 <!--more-->